urbanadventurer/Android-PIN-Bruteforce/README.md

 - ASCII art
 - Nicer GUI for NetHunter
 - Find/test more devices to bruteforce (iPhone)
-- Try to detect when phone is unlocked
+- Try to detect when phone is unlocked (Use Nethunter camera as a sensor?)
 - Crack Android Patterns (try common patterns first)